Explosive wildfires across California stoked by fierce winds

 SHAVER LAKE, Calif.
-(AP) — Wildfires raged unchecked across parts of the Western U.S. on Wednesday, with gusty winds forecast to drive flames into new ferocity.
+(AP) — Wildfires raged unchecked throughout California Wednesday, and gusty winds could drive flames into new ferocity, authorities warned.

-In California, Diablo winds in the north and Santa Ana winds in the south were stoking unprecedented numbers of fires that have already grown explosively.
-In Washington, more acres burned in a single day than firefighters usually see all year.
-Fires also forced people to flee in Oregon and Idaho.
+Diablo winds in the north and Santa Ana winds in the south were forecast into Wednesday at a time when existing wildfires already have grown explosively.

-A temperature plunge of as much as 60 degrees helped contain wildfires that spread in Colorado and Montana in the hot, windy weather.
-But no such respite was in the immediate forecast for California.

 On Tuesday, 14 firefighters were forced to deploy emergency shelters as flames overtook them and destroyed the Nacimiento Station, a fire station in the Los Padres National Forest on the state’s central coast, the U.S. Forest Service said.
 They suffered from burns and smoke inhalation, and three were flown to a hospital in Fresno, where one was in critical condition.